slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 However, in practice, most triggers should work with the exception of `pull_request`.
 If you would like support for `pull_request`, please tell us about your use case on [issue #358](https://github.com/slsa-framework/slsa-github-generator/issues/358).
-If you have an issue in all other triggers please submit a [new issue](https://github.com/slsa-framework/slsa-github-generator/issues/new/choose).
+If you have an issue with any other triggers please submit a [new issue](https://github.com/slsa-framework/slsa-github-generator/issues/new/choose).

 ### Workflow Inputs